Please adjust the volume.

 control efforts, a level of higher than 10% is being well maintained.
 2022 June end bank loan in won

 posted KRW 323 trillion.
 And compared to end of March, it grew 0.4% and 1.2% YTD.
-And on the whole,
+And on the whole, loan

-loan growth is at a low level.
+growth is at a low level.

 In the case of corporate loans, it posted KRW 157 trillion as of end of June.
 It increased 2.1% compared

 to end of March and increased 5.5% YTD and is continuing solid growth rate for each quarter.
-In particular,general SME loans increased around KRW 4 trillion YTD and drove SME loans growth.
-For large corporate
+In

-result of efforts to strengthen the IB business, it increased 7.5% YTD.
+as a result of efforts to strengthen the IB business, it increased 7.5% YTD.

-On the other hand, June end household loans posted KRW 166 trillion and decreased 2.5% YTD and is
+On the other hand, June end household loans posted KRW 166 trillion and decreased 2.5% YTD and is posting

-posting a minus growth rate.
-This was due to weaker overall loan demand due to strengthened household loan regulations and burden due to loan interest rate hikes and, in particular, since there was an increase of
+regulations and burden due to loan interest rate hikes and, in particular, since there was an increase of

 pressure to repay unsecured loans.

-In the second half of this year, it is forecast that there will be a partial recovery of household loan growth.
-But since this is a period where conservative risk management is required due to internal and external
+In the second half of this year, it is forecast that there will be a partial recovery of household loan

-growth centering on high-quality assets.
+qualitative growth centering on high-quality assets.

-Q222 bank NIM posted 1.73% and rose 7 bp QoQ and from this year on a cumulative basis expanded to
+Next is net interest margin, NIM.
+Q222 bank NIM posted 1.73% and rose 7 bp QoQ and from this year on a

-12bp.
-This was mainly attributable to the rapid loan asset repricing, reflecting steep key rate hikes from August of the previous year and the valued asset profitability improvement.
-On the other hand, Q2 group NIM
+reflecting steep key rate hikes from August of the previous year and the valued asset profitability

-posted 1.96% and rose 5 bp QoQ.
-With the card financial asset yield decline, including card loan and cash advance, and effects from card NIM contraction following funding cost increase, the increase was more limited compared to the bank's NIM.
+yield decline, including card loan and cash advance, and effects from card NIM contraction following

 Let's go to the next page.

 I would like to touch upon the group's cost-income ratio, CIR.
-As you can see on the top left-hand graph, 2022 first half group CIR posted 46.5%, and the group's cost efficiency is being continuously improved.
-In addition, even excluding the nonrecurring items including digitalization costs, CIR is showing a market lower
+As you can see on the top left-hand graph,

-the cost efficiency will be additionally improved.
-And we aim to maintain the group's recurring CIR so that it can improve to mid-40%.
+believe that the cost efficiency will be additionally improved.
+And we aim to maintain the group's

 Next, I would like to cover the credit cost.